nuls-io/devsite/docs/Docs/d_transaction.md

 #### Why are there trading modules?

-	In the nuls2.0 ecosystem, trades flow between chains or chains, and the nodes of each chain not only deal with transactions within the chain, but also deal with cross-chain transactions, so each node needs to be processed.
-The trades are more and more complex and more complex, so we need a single but separate module to handle the various transactions.From the architectural design of nuls2.0, we need a separate module to handle the collection, verification, storage and forwarding of transactions.
-For all transactions, these functions are shared and unified, so we put the transaction Management runs as a standalone module.
+In the Nuls 2.0 ecosystem, trades flow between chains and chains.
+The nodes of each chain not only deal with transactions within the chain, but also deal with cross-chain transactions, so each node needs to be processed.
+The trades are more and more complex, so we need a single but separate module to handle the various transactions.
+From the architectural design of Nuls 2.0, we need a separate module to handle the collection, verification, storage and forwarding of transactions.
+For all transactions, these functions are shared and unified, so transaction management runs as a standalone module.

 #### What does the trading module do?